International workshop ‘Jews, the Qur’an and Islam: Contacts and Influences’, 1-2 February 2023

 Publication in Le Muséon

-Our last paper in now published:
+Our latest paper in now published:

 A. Afif, S. Bhayro, P. E. Pormann, W. I. Sellers, N. Smelova, « On Digamma and the Armenian Earth », in Le Muséon, 131 (2018), p.
 391-414.